 Fleur & Bee: Créme de la Cream Brightening Moisturizer

 The best cream for uneven skin tone on your face is our Créme de la Cream brightening moisturizer.
 Créme de la Cream contains the power combo of vitamin C, vitamin E, and vitamin B3 to diminish the look of fine lines, wrinkles, and dark spots.

 Can you fix uneven skin tone?

 Yes!
 There are definitely things you can do to even your skin tone.
-You want to make sure you improve your skin’s texture by adding an exfoliator to your routine and moisturizing everyday.
-You also want to address dark spots and redness by using a vitamin C serum and a gentle, natural toner.
+Improve your skin’s texture by adding an exfoliator to your routine and moisturizing everyday.
+Reduce the appearance of dark spots and redness by using a vitamin C serum.

 Is uneven skin tone permanent?

 In short, no. There may be some causes of uneven skin tone that you can’t prevent, but there are things you can do to diminish uneven skin tone.
 It doesn’t have to be permanent.

 Uneven skin tone is caused by the overproduction of melanin in the skin (melanin is what gives skin its color).
 It can be caused by many factors including scarring, acne, hormonal issues (like melasma, a condition common among pregnant women that manifests in blotchy spots), dry skin, smoking, skin injury, and especially sun exposure.

 Things you buy through our links may earn us a commission.